astropy/astropy/docs/table/mixin_columns.rst

 **ASCII table writing**

-Mixin columns can be written out to file using the `astropy.io.ascii` module, but the fast C-based writers are not available.
+Tables with mixin columns can be written out to file using the `astropy.io.ascii` module, but the fast C-based writers are not available.
 Instead the legacy pure-Python writers will be used.
+For writing tables with mixin columns it is recommended to use the ``'ecsv'`` ASCII format.
+This will fully serialize the table data and metadata, allowing full "round-trip" of the table when it is read back.
+See :ref:`ecsv_format` for details.

+**Binary table writing**

+Starting with astropy 3.0, tables with mixin columns can be written in binary format to file using the both FITS and HDF5 formats.
+These can be read back to recover exactly the original table including mixin columns and metadata.
+See :ref:`table_io` for details.

 .. _mixin_protocol: